 Each student at GSW is required to obtain and carry an official University ID card.
 This card demonstrates an individual’s right to use University facilities and attend various University events.
 This card is non-transferable and should only be used by the individual to which it is issued.

 The CanesCard is the official Identification Card for Georgia Southwestern State University.
-Students can use their CanesCard to receive financial aid refunds, access the Dining Hall, Java City, C-Store, and Canes Den.
+Students can use their CanesCard to receive financial aid refunds, access the Dining Hall, Higher Grounds coffee shop, POD Store, Chick-fil-A, and Boar's Head Deli.
 The CanesCard can also be used to make on campus and off campus purchases or access ATMs for cash.
 The CanesCard functions as a pre-paid DEBIT card, students can only make purchases if they have money applied to their CanesCard.

 Every student will need to have a CanesCard to access GSW facilities such as the fitness center, game room, library, swimming pool, bookstore, academic computer labs, and the Residence Halls.